Paris Pont des Arts Photos June 2015

 In this first image we decided to put together two photographs of the famous Pont des Arts taken at different times while looking upstream of the River Seine, with the smaller photo in the top right corner being taken in 2014 showing all the Love Locks on the Bridge of Love railings, and the main photo was taken in June 2015 showing its dramatic transformation with the new temporary painted panels replacing the padlocks.

-Paris 2015 Bridge of Love artists work
+Pont des Arts photos 2015 Bridge of Love artists work

 Paris Bridge of Love 2015

-Over recent years, the City of Paris launched a website and numerous other initiatives to try and get people to stop adding lovelocks on the Pont des Arts, which was mainly for safety reasons and to protect the bridge from collapse, but eventually, at the start of June 2015 work took place to remove over a million padlocks and replace the panels with temporary works from four different artists, including this panel you can see above.
+Over recent years, the City of Paris launched a website and numerous other initiatives to try and get people to stop adding love locks on the Paris Pont des Arts, which was mainly for safety reasons and to protect the bridge from collapse, but eventually, at the start of June 2015 work took place to remove over a million padlocks and replace the panels with temporary works from four different artists, including this panel you can see above.

-Photo showing the western side of the Bridge of Love with its new painted pink and white panels by El Seed
+Pont des Arts photos showing the western side of the Bridge of Love with its new painted pink and white panels by El Seed

 Bridge of Love painted panels by El Seed

-Here you can see a high definition photo of the Pont des Arts looking downstream of the river, and in keeping with the theme of romance, this side was produced by the street artist El Seed and features a quote in pink by the famous poet Honore de Balzac, produced in Arabic letters that reads; Paris is in truth an ocean: you can plumb it but you will never know its depths.
+Here you can see a high definition photo of the Paris Pont des Arts looking downstream of the river, and in keeping with the theme of romance, this side was produced by the street artist El Seed and features a quote in pink by the famous poet Honore de Balzac, produced in Arabic letters that reads; Paris is in truth an ocean: you can plumb it but you will never know its depths.

 Pont des Arts artistic love locks

-In this photo you can see some of the street art panels of a temporary exhibition on the Pont des Arts, which as you can tell, relate to how this bridge has been depicted over recent years, with the lovelocks that were added to the railings, and incredibly they weighed around 45 tons when they were removed at the start of June 2015, before the bridge was reopened with the new temporary painted boards.
+In this photo you can see some of the street art panels of a temporary exhibition on the Pont des Arts, which as you can tell, relate to how this bridge has been depicted over recent years, with the love locks that were added to the railings, and incredibly they weighed around 45 tons when they were removed at the start of June 2015, before the bridge was reopened with the new temporary painted boards.

 Pont des Arts graffiti love locks

-There are actually four different graffiti artists named Brusk, Pantonio, Jace and El Seed who contributed to the temporary exhibition panels on the Pont des Arts, and as you can tell from this photo, these painted panels actually look like the original railings that were removed, but with the artists own style of Love Locks painted on top.
+There are actually four different graffiti artists named Brusk, Pantonio, Jace and El Seed who contributed to the temporary exhibition panels on the Paris Pont des Arts, and as you can tell from this photo, these painted panels actually look like the original railings that were removed, but with the artists own style of Love Locks painted on top.

 French cancan dancers on Pont des Arts